Sharon Hodgson is the Labour MP for Washington and Sunderland West.

 In October 2016, following Jeremy Corbyn's re-election as Party Leader, Sharon was made Shadow Minister for Public Health, which is her current role.

-Sharon is active in a number of other areas; she currently Chairs the All-Party Parliamentary Groups (APPGs) on Ovarian Cancer, Basketball, Art, Craft and Design in Education, Dyslexia and SpLD and School Food, and is Joint Chair of the APPGs on Breast Cancer and Ticket Abuse.
+Sharon is active in a number of other areas; she currently Chairs the All-Party Parliamentary Groups (APPGs) on Ovarian Cancer, Art, Craft and Design in Education, Dyslexia and SpLD, Video Games and School Food, and is Joint Chair of the APPGs on Breast Cancer and Ticket Abuse.

 Sharon has also been leading the #PutFans1st campaign in Parliament for action on ticket touts, to make the process of buying concert and event tickets fairer for fans.